dagda1/blog/source/_posts/2012-04-22-ember-js-routemanager.markdown

 You can get quite inventive and compose reusable partial views as and when you need them.
 I am using the **rootView** which means I can just layer views onto the body element of the html document.

 ##Routing##
 This brings us nicely to routing, as I mentioned earlier, I am using the excellent <a href="https://github.com/ghempton/ember-routemanager" target="_blank">ember-routemanager</a> addon that ties the StateManager to a routing implementation.
-This addon allows to create **RouteManager** instances that derive from the now infamous Ember StateManager.
+This addon allows you to create **RouteManager** instances that derive from the now infamous Ember StateManager.
 Below is a reminder of how I am extending the RouteManager:

-{% gist 2466587 %}
+{%gist 2466587 %}
 It is worth noting that I am not creating an instance of the RouteManager but merely extending it which will allow me to create an instance on start up or create instances in my jasmine specs.

 What you should note from the above gist is that I am defining a **route** property on each child state object (lines 7, 12, 16 and 21).
 This allows me to use a combination of the route property and the nesting of the child states to define client routes that will transition to the required states and attach and remove the views from the DOM.